jcleydsonsilva/Spacebio/paper.md

 # Functionality

-SpaceBio is developed in Python and integrates various open-source technologies to process, classify, and retrieve scientific documents from public datasets.
-Core functionalities include:

-- A user-friendly web interface for querying literature in natural language
-- Tag-based and keyword-based filtering (e.g., “plants on ISS”, “microgravity effects on muscles”)
-- AI-based enrichment and categorization of topics
-- Exporting results for meta-analysis or citation tracking
-- Support for continuous integration with new publications

-SpaceBio's backend is designed for scalability and modularity, allowing easy extension with new data sources, machine learning models, or domain-specific ontologies.
+SpaceBio is a modular, scalable Python platform that integrates open-source technologies to retrieve, process, classify, and serve scientific and space-related data.
+Its architecture supports easy extension with new data sources, machine learning models, and domain-specific ontologies.

+Key features:

+Automated Literature Retrieval: A custom web crawler and ingestion modules connect to databases like Europe PMC, PubMed, Scopus, Crossref, and Semantic Scholar.
+Curated keyword strategies maximize precision and relevance, while API rate limits and data policies are respected.

+Real-Time Space Event Tracking: Integration with APIs such as Spaceflight News and The Space Devs provides structured data on missions, rockets, launch sites, agencies, and status updates, contextualizing literature with up-to-date exploration data.

+Intelligent Search Interface: A user-friendly web interface enables natural language, tag-based, and keyword-based queries (e.g., "plants on the ISS," "microgravity effects on the cardiovascular system"), streamlining interdisciplinary research access.

+Semantic Enrichment and Topic Categorization: AI-driven classification organizes content into thematic domains, improving discovery of relevant publications and research trends.

+Educational Integration and Outreach: Built-in virtual telescope and educational modules make SpaceBio accessible for interactive learning by teachers and students worldwide.

+Export and Interoperability: Search results are exportable for meta-analyses, systematic reviews, and citation tracking, supporting reproducible research.

+Continuous Updates: Regular synchronization with all connected sources ensures users access the latest scientific findings.

 # References